Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 ### Create Virtual Machine images from Azure marketplace

 Before you can create virtual machines on your HCI cluster from Azure portal, you must create some VM images that can be used as a base.
 These images can be imported from Azure marketplace or provided directly by the user.
-In this use case you will create an image from Azure marketplace.
+In this use case, you will create an image from Azure marketplace.

 - Navigate to your cluster resource inside the HCIBox resource group and click it.